josealissonbr/DualSenseAT/README.md

 </p>
 </p>

+###Warning
+This project is being recreated, don't ask me when it will be ready, as I have little free time at the moment

 # About the App
 This project is being redone, with major improvements, please consider making a donation to encourage us!